jxtu/EvalNER/README.md

 # EvalNER
 This is the code base for the EMNLP 2020 submission: _Evaluating Tough Mentions to Better Understand NER Performance_.
+All scripts should be run from the directory where the script locates.
 ## Data Preparation
 NER datasets and corresponding prediction file on its test set.
 All files need to be of CoNLL format, i.e. set your directory like this:
 ```